tullyhansen/botcat/README.md

 The simplest and most helpful thing is to **add entries to the database**!
 But be sure to read up on [how to behave](#how-to-behave) first.
 You're encouraged to submit entries for yourself and your own bots, writing and tools, as well as for the work of others that you admire.
 This can be done using the Google Forms embedded at the top of each section, which effectively publish 'live' to the site.
 You're also encouraged (though not required) to sign your name (or alias, Twitter handle, etc.) to your submissions.

-If you'd like to **make improvements to the site** itself, and you have a Github account, you're welcome to [fork](https://guides.github.com/activities/forking/) the [botDB repo](https://github.com/tullyhansen/botDB/) – you'll [need Jekyll installed](http://jekyllrb.com/docs/installation/) if you want to run the site locally.
+If you'd like to **make improvements to the site** itself, and you have a GitHub account, you're welcome to [fork](https://guides.github.com/activities/forking/) the [botDB repo](https://github.com/tullyhansen/botDB/) – you'll [need Jekyll installed](http://jekyllrb.com/docs/installation/) if you want to run the site locally.
 Pull requests welcomed!

 ## Who to complain to